Lymphedema Awareness Month

 A: Truthfully, no. Exercise is safe, and in fact, it is encouraged.
 You don’t need to limit yourself after surgery or radiation.

 Q: Are there daily exercises that someone with lymphedema can do?

 A: Well, one of the mainstays of treatment for anyone with lymphedema is occupational therapy, which includes decompressive massage and wrapping.

 Q: How do you manage lymphedema following a breast cancer treatment?

 A: The earlier that we recognize it, the more successful we are at treating it.
 The goal is to prevent the development of chronic inflammation and skin changes in the arm or leg.
-The first thing that we’ll do is recommend lymphedema therapy as discussed above.
-If you can avoid allowing the arm to become swollen and filled with fluid, you can avoid the chronic inflammation that can lead to fibrosis and skin changes.
+The first thing that we’ll do is recommend lymphedema therapy, as discussed above.
+If you can avoid allowing the arm to become swollen and filled with fluid, you can avoid chronic inflammation that can lead to fibrosis and skin changes.

-Once patients have optimized the therapeutic portion of treatment, we can then consider them for lymphedema surgery, which may include a lymph node transfer, a lymphovenous bypass or both.
-In certain situations, we will use liposuction or direct excision to treat the lymphedema.
+Once patients have optimized the therapeutic portion of treatment, we can then consider them for lymphedema surgery, which may include a lymph node transfer, a lymphovenous bypass, or both.
+In certain situations, we will use liposuction or direct excision to treat lymphedema.
 We have a very specific protocol depending on how the patient presents to us.

 To watch the full interview with Dr. Ashinoff, click here.